Breadcrumb

 A unique lodge in New Zealand - Beresford Heights

-• Unique accommodation options: Some of the best stays in New Zealand are farms stays.
+• Unique accommodation options: Some of the best stays in New Zealand are farm stays.
 These private lodges, usually in incredible locations, offer a completely unique style of accommodation that you won't find at your stock-standard hotel.
 Accommodations like Beresford Heights - a boutique home on a 1,330-hectare farm is a secluded lodge on a hilltop overlooking a sheep and horse farm.
 Or there's the Lynton Downs farm stay - a renovated old ranch-style home with a fascinating history.
 There's so many unique stays like these that it's worth spending the time to research them!

 7. What to Pack for Your New Zealand Holiday